sergiocollado/potpourri/Notes_on_Linux/06_Notes_on_Linux_Character_Device_Drivers.md

 #### /dev/js0
 The first analogue joystick.
 Subsequent joysticks are numbered js1, js2 etc. Digital joysticks are called djs0, djs1 and so on.
 They are character devices on major node 15.
 The analogue joysticks start at minor node 0 and go up to 127 (more than enough for even the most fanatic gamer).
 Digital joysticks start at minor node 128.

-#### /dev/lp0
-The first parallel printer device.
-Subsequent printers are numbered lp1, lp2 etc. They are character devices on major mode 6 and minor nodes starting at 0 and numbered sequentially.

 #### /dev/loop0
 The first loopback device.
 Loopback devices are used for mounting filesystems which are not located on other block devices such as disks.
 For example if you wish to mount an iso9660 CD ROM image without burning it to CD then you need to use a loopback device to do so.
 This is usually transparent to the user and is handled by the mount command.
 Refer to the manual pages for mount and losetup.
 The loopback devices are block devices on major node 7 and with minor nodes starting at 0 and numbered sequentially.